Algodev-github/IOSpeed/README.md

 # IO Speedtest
-This test script is designed to measure the performance of I/O schedulers in blk or of blk-mq.
+This test script is designed to measure the performance of I/O schedulers and it supports both blk and blk-mq.
 The script automatically checks whether blk or blk-mq is in use, and measures performance with all available schedulers.